Eschatologue/CM_wiki/docs/gameplay/deprecated/making-an-attack.md

 ## :d20-attack: **Attack Roll**s
 *Main article: [Dice Rolls](../dice-rolls.md#attack-rolls)*

 To make an :d20-attack: **Attack Roll**, roll a d20 and add the appropriate modifiers.
-If the total equals or exceeds the target's Armor Class (AC), the attack hits.
+If the total equals or exceeds the target's Armour Class (AC), the attack hits.

 ### Modifiers to the Roll